alejandrodevs/mass_insert/README.md

 ## Results

 Sometimes after MassInsert process you need to see some necessary information about the process.
 MassInsert gem provides a simple way to do it.
-Only call the next methods from your model after MassInsert execution.
+Just call the next methods from your model after MassInsert execution.

     User.mass_insert_results.records                    # => 120000